How to recreate the iconic Nancy Meyers aesthetic in your home – 8 rooms that exude the movie's charm and comfort

 Cozy, comforting, and filled with charm, the interiors of Nancy Meyer's iconic films have got a cult following.
 We asked designers who love the look how to recreate it

-And the interiors that surround her much-loved characters reflect that comfort too.
+I love her films because there are no sharp edges, no mean villains, no shocking endings, they are just gloriously easy-to-watch, heartwarming films.
+And the interiors that surround her much-loved characters reflect this too.
+They are about comfort.
 The Nancy Meyers aesthetic, which has seeped into both the fashion world and the world of interiors is all about softness, warm colors, subtle patterns, and rooms that make you just want to curl up with a book (as most of her characters do at some point) and indulge in the coziness of it all.

 As a designer, Shelley Cekirge explains, 'Nancy Meyers is known for her warm, inviting, home-y interiors that always feel clean but never feel sterile.
 She achieves the perfect balance of comfort and elegance and always creates the illusion that a space is fully lived in but also well taken care of.'